Kensington Runestone: Provenance

 During this period, the journey of Leif Ericson to Vinland (North America) was being widely discussed and there was renewed interest in the Vikings throughout Scandinavia, stirred by the National Romanticism movement.
-Five years earlier Norway had participated in the World's Columbian Exposition by sending the Viking, a replica of the Gokstad ship, to Chicago.
+Five years earlier, Norway had participated in the World's Columbian Exposition by sending the Viking, a replica of the Gokstad ship, to Chicago.
 There was also friction between Sweden and Norway (which ultimately led to Norway's independence from Sweden in 1905).
-Some Norwegians claimed the stone was a Swedish hoax and there were similar Swedish accusations because the stone references a joint expedition of Norwegians and Swedes.
+Some Norwegians claimed that the stone was a Swedish hoax, and there were similar Swedish accusations because the stone references a joint expedition of Norwegians and Swedes.
 It is thought to be more than coincidental that the stone was found among Scandinavian newcomers in Minnesota, still struggling for acceptance and quite proud of their Nordic heritage.

 A copy of the inscription made its way to the University of Minnesota.
 Olaus J. Breda (1853–1916), professor of Scandinavian Languages and Literature in the Scandinavian Department, declared the stone to be a forgery and published a discrediting article which appeared in Symra in 1910.
 Breda also forwarded copies of the inscription to fellow linguists and historians in Scandinavia, such as Oluf Rygh, Sophus Bugge, Gustav Storm, Magnus Olsen and Adolf Noreen.
 They "unanimously pronounced the Kensington inscription a fraud and forgery of recent date".

 The stone was then sent to Northwestern University in Evanston, Illinois.
-Scholars either dismissed it as a prank or felt unable to identify a sustainable historical context and the stone was returned to Öhman.
-Hjalmar Holand, a Norwegian-American historian and author, claimed Öhman gave him the stone.
-However, the Minnesota Historical Society has a bill of sale showing Öhman sold them the stone for $10 in 1911.
+Scholars either dismissed it as a prank or felt unable to identify a sustainable historical context, and the stone was returned to Ohman.
+Hjalmar Holand, a Norwegian-American historian and author, claimed Ohman gave him the stone.
+However, the Minnesota Historical Society has a bill of sale showing Ohman sold them the stone for $10 in 1911.
 Holand renewed public interest with an article enthusiastically summarizing studies that were made by geologist Newton Horace Winchell (Minnesota Historical Society) and linguist George T. Flom (Philological Society of the University of Illinois), who both published opinions in 1910.